alextrius/rsschool-cv/cv.md

  ---

  ## Brielfy About Myself:
- I am 24 years old, worked for 2 years at IKEA, got under sacrificing.
+ I am 24 years old, worked for 2 years at IKEA, got under reduction.
 Now I want to join the IT field.

 ---